AbhiProjects/Stock_Data/README.md

 To Execute the file type `python main.py`

+`Stock_Symbol.csv` contains all the stock symbols whose data needs to be retrieved

 Google Drive oAuth2 requires `client_secret.json`

 `Credentials.json` is generated on Successful Google Authentication.
 Generate this file before deployment to the server